 Unfortunately, in Victoria there are NO specific statutory or regulatory limits on the temperature to which workers can be exposed.
-But that doesn't mean that you can't do anything for your members regarding excessive heat in the workplace - your employer is expected to prevent your workplace being uncomfortably hot.
+But that doesn't mean that you can't do anything regarding excessive heat in the workplace - your employer is expected to prevent your workplace from being uncomfortably hot.
 Your employer has a duty of care under the Victorian Occupational Health and Safety Act (2004) to provide a healthy and safe workplace.
 According to the Canadian Centre for Occupational Health and Safety, 35 - 40°C is considered to be the 'limit of high temperature tolerance' for most people.

 If heat has been a problem you have tried to address at the workplace before and the employer has not done anything about it, then:

 - Collect evidence of the problem - talk with your members, do a survey, check temperatures, absences, ask people to fill in Heat - related Incident Investigation Forms (download from the Heat hazard page), etc.

 - Make an appointment to meet with the employer again.